DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 Unlike other synthesizers prior the DX7, who are mostly analog synthesizers (using substractive synthesis), like the Minimoog (Moog Music), the MS-20 (Korg), the ARP 2600 (ARP Instruments), the Prophet 5 (Sequential Circuits), the Jupiter-8 (Roland), and many more, the Yamaha DX7 becomes the first affordable synthesizer using FM (Frequency Modulation) synthesis during 1983.

-Frequency modulation synthesis (FM synthesis) was developed mainly by [John Chowning](https://en.wikipedia.org/wiki/John_Chowning) since 1967.
-The first synthesizer who have used the FM synthesis was the Synclavier (by New England Digital Corp).
+Frequency modulation (FM) synthesis was developed mainly by [John Chowning](https://en.wikipedia.org/wiki/John_Chowning) since 1967.
+The first synthesizer who have used the FM synthesis was the Synclavier, manufactured by New England Digital Corp.

 In fact, the Yamaha DX7 is using a very close FM variant, named **PM** (**Phase Modulation**).